wri/sentinel-tree-cover/README.md

 # Getting started

 An overview Jupyter notebook walking through the creation of the data can be found [here](https://github.com/wri/sentinel-tree-cover/blob/master/notebooks/development/Tropical%20Tree%20Cover%20technical%20introduction.ipynb)
+A Google Earth Engine script to export Geotiffs of the extent data by country can be found [here] (https://code.earthengine.google.com/e65c9fc97fa0827012dd28b74f59d32e)

 # Installation